andres-erbsen/dename/README.md

 contacted us and asked us to recover their name (as opposed to a third party compelling us to do so).

+### Update your profile every 6 months

+If a profile stays unmodified for a year, the name will become available for registration.
+This way the profiles for which the corresponding secret key is long lost won't be cluttering the namespace forever.
+To make sure legitimate users do not lose control of their profiles, lookups will start returning an error earlier -- currently at the 6 months mark.
+The profile does not need to change, any `dnmgr set` command will bump the expiration time if successful.

 ### Scripts

 `dngpg` performs arbitrary `gpg` commands with a `dename` user's public key as